Steamed Tapioca Red Bean Cake

 Method:

-- Soak tapioca over 1 hour.
+- Soak tapioca pearls over 1 hour.
 Rinse and drain well.
 Add sugar and olive oil, mix well.
 Set aside for later use.

 - The tapioca cake is translucent when it is hot or at room temperature.
 However, if it’s chilled, it would turn white.
 So you can reheat the chilled tapioca cake before serving.